 Signing up is easy and it’s completely FREE!
 You need to fill out this form.
 Please note, once you submit the form, you will receive an email with instructions on how to access the resource area.
 If you do not receive an email, please check your junk or spam folder.
 If you still haven't received one, please email firstname.lastname@example.org.

 I’ve already signed up.
 Where can I download all the resources?

 Please access the resources using the dedicated links sent to you in the confirmation email.
 There is one link for the one-off Confident Me workshop and a separate link for the five individual workshop sessions.

 What is the Confident Me single session workshop?

 If there isn’t time to deliver five sessions at school, teachers can run a one-off body-confidence workshop called Confident Me (single session).
-You can download the single session workshop here.
 Resources include a teacher guide, student presentation and student activity worksheets.